The Torch on a great November day Photo by climb...

 See Overview maps for location relative to other areas.
 Entering The Refuge from the northern road in to the valley enables an early and stunning view of The Torch.
 It is a couple hundred meters beyond (south of) Dog Town and there are two trails into the area.
 The primary trail is opposite the graded pad built by the mining operation and is marked by cairns.
 This trail accesses The Torch, Wall Drug and The Bulges.
 The trail to the northern base and the Shadow Buttresses area is also marked by a cairn and begins in the dry wash that drains the small valley to the west and north of the formation.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Torch:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Torch:

 Featured Route For The Torch

 Live and Let Dyno 5.11c/d 7a 24 VIII 25 E4 6a Arizona

 : ... : The Torch

 Named after the James Bond, "Live and Let Die".
 Starts from bottom of the formation at a lovely lunch slab on the north side.
 Moderate climbing past three bolts and a warm up bulge gains the base of the torch where some careful moves past two more bolts and loose to rotten rock are needed to get up and traverse under the roof.
 Clip the bolt protecting the roof, clear the roof and pass two more bolts to anchors.
 Rap or lower the line.
 This was the first line that attracted AMH to the torch.
 I sco...[more]
 Browse More Classics in Arizona

 The Torch area from Godhead North ... ah!

 BETA PHOTO: The Torch climbs north view